realm520/xwc_link_adapter/README.md

-# Chainlink Python Serverless External Adapter Template
+# Chainlink Python External Adapter for XWC price

-This template shows a basic usecase of an external adapter written in Python for the CryptoCompare API.
-It can be ran locally, in Docker, AWS Lambda, or GCP Functions.
+This repository implemented chanlink external adapter for getting XWC price from XT exchange.
+It is coded by Python and chainlink official template.

 ## Install

 ```
-pipenv install
+pip install -r requirements.txt
 ```

-## Test
+## Run locally

 ```
-pipenv run pytest
+python app.py
 ```

 ## Run with Docker